Here you can learn about the basic features of building Experiments in Gorilla by exploring the list of questions on the left.

 For more on what happens to tokens as participants move through your experiment, see our Participant Status and Tokens guide.

-Time Limit, found on your experiment recruitment page, allows you to automatically reject participants who do not complete your experiment, or who take longer to complete it than is considered reasonable.
+The Time Limit setting, found on your experiment recruitment page, allows you to automatically reject participants who do not complete your experiment, or who take longer to complete it than is considered reasonable.

 Once a Time Limit is set, in hours and minutes, participants who reach the Time Limit will be automatically rejected, but will be allowed to finish their current task, before being redirected to the Finish Node.